VishnuRaman/RBase/README.md

 ### Features Missing Compared to HBase

-RedBase is a simplified implementation and lacks several features present in Apache HBase:
+RBase is a simplified implementation and lacks several features present in Apache HBase:

 1. **Distributed Architecture**
    - No RegionServers or distributed storage